 Joe Sandbox Desktop's architecture is modular.
-It consists of at least one controller machine running Linux and multiple connected analysis machines (with Windows or Android installed) hosted by virtualization products such as VMware or VirtualBox.
-Users or a submission script sends files and URLs for analysis via the Joe Sandbox Desktop Web Interface to the controller's server.
-The Joe Sandbox Desktop server stores the submission in a local file database and forwards them to the connected analysis machines, where the submission is then executed.
+It consists of at least one controller machine running Linux and multiple connected analysis machines (with Windows installed) hosted by virtualization products such as VMware or VirtualBox.
+Users or the RESTFul API send files and URLs for analysis via the Joe Sandbox Desktop Web Interface to the controller's server.
+The Joe Sandbox Desktop server stores the sample in a local file database and forwards them to the connected analysis machines, where the sample is then executed.

-Joe Sandbox Desktop's configurable and efficient dynamic and static analysis engine monitors any activities during the binary program execution and reports behavior data instantly to the controller.
+Joe Sandbox Desktop's configurable and efficient dynamic and static analysis engine monitors any activities during the binary program execution.
 Click to read more about Joe Security's unique technologies to analyze binaries.

 Joe Sandbox Desktop generates very detailed analysis reports about system, network, browser and tampering/code manipulation behavior.
 The report includes evaluations and additional data about strings, domains and file structures.
 Matching generic signatures highlight suspicious and malicious key behavior.
 Classification and threat scores help to detect sophisticated cyber-attacks quickly.
 A context based search enables to quickly navigate.

-Joe Sandbox Desktop enables analysis of all executable files (including malicious documents) on Windows XP, Windows 7, Windows W7 x64, Windows 10 and Windows 10 x64.
+Joe Sandbox Desktop enables analysis of all executable files (including malicious documents) on Windows 7, Windows W7 x64, Windows 10 and Windows 10 x64.

 Joe Sandbox Desktop analyses Office files for Microsoft Word, Excel, Powerpoint, Hangul Hancom (Korean Office) and Ichitaro (Japanese Office).
 Support for additional Office suites can be easily added.